argmaxinc/argmax-oss-swift/README.md

 The Argmax CLI includes a local server that implements the OpenAI Audio API, allowing you to use existing OpenAI SDK clients or generate new ones.
 The server supports transcription and translation with **output streaming** capabilities (real-time transcription results as they're generated).

 > [!NOTE]
-> **For real-time transcription server with full-duplex streaming capabilities**, check out [Argmax Pro Local Server](https://www.argmaxinc.com/blog/argmax-local-server) which provides live audio streaming and real-time transcription for applications requiring continuous audio processing.
+> [Argmax Pro Local Server](https://www.argmaxinc.com/blog/argmax-local-server) provides a real-time streaming transcription with a WebSocket local server that is API-compatible with cloud-based providers such as Deepgram.

 #### Building the Server